-The Radio Philharmonic Orchestra performs with leading conductors, regularly plays premieres and can frequently be heard as a broadcast orchestra in the concert series on NPO Radio 4.
-The Netherlands Radio Philharmonic Orchestra has been a unique orchestra in The Netherlands since 1945.
+The Radio Philharmonic Orchestra performs with leading conductors, regularly plays premieres and, as a broadcasting orchestra, can frequently be heard in the concert series on NPO Klassiek.
+The Radio Philharmonic Orchestra is a unique orchestra in the Netherlands - since 1945.

 The Radio Philharmonic Orchestra (RFO) is in the service of Dutch Public Broadcasting and features prominently in the broadcasting series AVROTROS Vrijdagconcert, NTR ZaterdagMatinee and Het Zondagochtend Concert.
 The orchestra distinguishes itself by special programmed symphonic concerts, often characterised by first performances in the Netherlands and world premieres.
 For this indispensable role in Dutch musical life, the Radio Philharmonic Orchestra was rewarded with the Edison Oeuvre Award in 2014.
 In September 2017, the orchestra, together with the Groot Omroepkoor, received the Concertgebouw Prize for the important contribution they have made to the artistic profile of the Amsterdam concert hall over an extended period.